Hemmant's List

 Overview

-Jason has a broad commercial practice and has represented lenders, private companies, and individuals in the Supreme Court of Queensland and the Federal Court of Australia.
-He has advised on cases in Queensland, New South Wales, Victoria, and New Zealand.
+Jason has a broad commercial and civil practice and has represented lenders, private companies, and individuals in the Supreme Court of Queensland and the Federal Court of Australia.
+He has advised on cases in Queensland, New South Wales, Victoria, and New Zealand, including:

 Matthew Williams